Dundee is an excellent place to study medicine, both for the high quality of the teaching programme and for the facilities available

 |SQA Higher/Advanced Higher||AAAAB (minimum) at the same sitting of Highers, to include chemistry and another science subject (from biology, physics or mathematics).
 The other three Highers can be your own choice and this choice of subjects will not influence the assessment.

-We also require biology, mathematics and English at least to grade 2 Standard Grade or Intermediate2/National 5 at grade B. Achievement at Standard Grade will also be taken into account.
+We also require biology at least to grade 2 Standard Grade or Intermediate2/National 5 at grade A. Chemistry, mathematics and English at least to grade 2 Standard Grade or Intermediate2/National 5 at grade B. Achievement at Standard Grade will also be taken into account.

 Offers will be conditional, based on three Advanced Highers/'crash' Highers taken in 6th year, at BBB grades.